 If a guide or skier has to cancel before the event, they must contact the Technical Director so that she/he knows they are not coming.
-The Technical Director will assume that a guide is attending unless she/he has heard from them by Sunday before the event.
-If a skier or guide has to cancel on the day of the event, they must contact the Technical Director before 5:00 p.m. or call Camp Fortune at (819) 827-1717 if after 5:00pm.
+The Technical Director will assume that a guide is attending unless she/he has received an e-mail and or heard from them by the Sunday before the event.
+If a skier or guide has to cancel on the day of the event, they must contact the Technical Director before 5:00 p.m. or call Camp Fortune at (819) 827-1717after 5:00p.m.
+The folks at the reception desk will inform Mary.